pragma-collective/cirkuloxyz/cirkulo-internal-pwa/README.md

-# Cirkulo Internal Tool - Set App Sponsorship
+# Cirkulo Internal Tool - Lens Sponsorship Manager

-**One-time use only.** This is a proper React app to connect your Lens app with its sponsorship contract.
+Internal tool for managing Lens Protocol app sponsorships.
+Use this to set up gas-free transactions for your app and manage sponsorship funding.

 ## Setup